Funding AI for Good: A Call for Meaningful Engagement: Abstract

 \section{Abstract}

-Artificial Intelligence for Social Good (AI4SG) is a growing area exploring AI's potential to address social issues like public health.
-Yet prior work has shown limited evidence of its tangible benefits for intended communities, and projects frequently face inadequate community engagement and sustainability challenges.
-Funding agendas play a crucial role in framing AI4SG initiatives and shaping their approaches.
-Through a qualitative analysis of 35 funding documents---representing about \$410 million USD in total investments, we reveal dissonances between AI4SG's stated intentions for positive social impact and the techno-centric approaches that some funding agendas promoted.
-Drawing on our findings, we offer recommendations for funders to scaffold approaches that balance both contextual understanding and technical capacities in future funding call designs.
-We call for greater engagement between AI4SG funders and the HCI community to support community engagement work in the funding program design process.
+Artificial Intelligence for Social Good (AI4SG) is a growing area that explores AI's potential to address social issues, such as public health.
+Yet prior work has shown limited evidence of its tangible benefits for intended communities, and projects frequently face real-world deployment and sustainability challenges.
+While existing HCI literature on AI4SG initiatives primarily focuses on the mechanisms of \textit{funded projects} and their outcomes, much less attention has been given to the upstream \textit{funding agendas} that influence project approaches.
+In this work, we conducted a reflexive thematic analysis of 35 funding documents, representing about \$410 million USD in total investments.
+We uncovered a spectrum of conceptual framings of AI4SG and the approaches that funding rhetoric promoted: from biasing towards technology capacities (more \textit{techno-centric}) to emphasizing contextual understanding of the social problems at hand alongside technology capacities (more \textit{balanced}).
+Drawing on our findings on how funding documents construct AI4SG, we offer recommendations for funders to embed more \textit{balanced} approaches in future funding call designs.
+We further discuss implications for how the HCI community can positively shape AI4SG funding design processes.